M-Pineapple/Claude-Project-Coordinator/README.md

 - Factors: activity level, staleness, documentation, task completion
 - Provides actionable recommendations for improvement

+**Note**: Analytics are presented as formatted text in Claude chat, optimized for readability and quick insights.
+See [ANALYTICS-EXAMPLES.md](ANALYTICS-EXAMPLES.md) for real output examples.

 ## How It Works

 The Project Coordinator: